-To effectively prevent genocide we are working to build societal resilience and address the root causes of conflict and atrocities across the world.
-This is part of our daily work, through development cooperation, through our diplomatic outreach and through our multilateral cooperation.
+As part of our daily work we build societal resilience and address the root causes of conflict and atrocities across the world through our diplomatic outreach, our multilateral cooperation and through development cooperation.

 Putting an end to genocide is a generational challenge, one that requires constant engagement.
 The European Union will continue to lead these endeavours.
 We owe it to the many victims, their families and their societies.
 We owe it to our common future.